loganblackstad/Excel-VBA-Macro-Matrix-Mover/README.md

 This repository contains Excel VBA code that moves a block of selected cells up, down, left, and right ("tetris-style") when you hold down shift+alt+{arrow key}.

 USAGE:
-1. Select Block of Cells
+1. Select a block of cells
-2. Moves a block of selected cells up, down, left, and right ("tetris-style") when you hold down shift+alt+{arrow key}
+2. Move the selected cells up, down, left, and right ("tetris-style") when you hold down shift+alt+{arrow key}

 SETUP:
 1. Open the VBA Editor (alt+F11)